 Those of us who were still up for it headed back to the restaurant for a vegan dinner and more chatting with new-found friends and fellow guests.
 By 10 p.m., we called it a night.

 Not bad for my first vegan party.
-Of course, it would’ve been better if Brad Pitt were actually there and I’d try to tell him about the “Bread Pitt Bakery” joke that my boyfriend Anton loved.
+Of course, it would’ve been better if Brad Pitt were actually there and I’d try to tell him about the “Bread Pitt Bakery” joke that my late AO loved.